XuehaoSun/test-azure/README.md

-# ilit-validation
+# lpot-validation

-validation scripts for ilit
+validation scripts for lpot